JonathanThing/ECE-298A-VGA-Video-Player/README.md

 ## Overview: VGA Video and Audio Player

-This project is a VGA video and audio player designed in Verilog and to be fabricated into an ASIC as a part of TinyTapeout SKY 25a.
-The player recieves encoded video and audio data from an external flash memory, buffering it before decoding and outputting the corresponding pixel colours and audio signals to play the video.
+This project is a VGA video and audio player designed in Verilog and to be fabricated into an ASIC as a part of Tiny Tapeout SKY 25a.
+The player reads in encoded video data from an external flash memory, buffering it before decoding and outputting the corresponding colour and audio signals to play the video.

 ## Key Features:
 - 640x480p 60Hz VGA video output